The null condition in elastodynamics leads to non-uniqueness: Defining a local inverse of divergence by solving the asymmetric divergence equation

 This differs from the convex integration framework by using a global inverse divergence operator on $\T^d$, such as \cite{DS09,GKN24}, where only a $C^\alpha$ estimate with $\alpha > 0$ is typically achieved, often resulting in

 Such a loss $\tl^{\alpha}$ is unacceptable in the proof of this paper, due to the choice of the parameters $\lambda_q$ and $\dlt_q$ in \eqref{def of parameter}.

 Therefore, based on \cite{Isett16} and our analysis in Section \ref{Motivation and difficulties}, we will extend the conclusions and apply them to the equations of elastic dynamics.
-Given any vector field $U$ satisfying \eqref{law of conservation in Lc}, how can we find solution of \eqref{asymmetric divergence equation}.
-We divide it into two steps: \begin{itemize} \item 1.
-Find a symmetric matrix $R$ in the Eulerian coordinates by solving the symmetric divergence equation \eqref{symmetric divergence equation}. \item 2.
-Find a symmetric matrix $\tR =JF^{-1}R F^{-\top}$ in the Lagrangian coordinates which solves the asymmetric divergence equation \eqref{asymmetric divergence equation}. \end{itemize}
+Given any vector field $U$ satisfying \eqref{law of conservation in Lc}, how can we find a solution of \eqref{asymmetric divergence equation}?
+We divide it into two steps: \begin{enumerate} \item Find a symmetric matrix $R$ in the Eulerian coordinates by solving the symmetric divergence equation \eqref{symmetric divergence equation}. \item Find a symmetric matrix $\tR =JF^{-1}R F^{-\top}$ in the Lagrangian coordinates which solves the asymmetric divergence equation \eqref{asymmetric divergence equation}. \end{enumerate}

 In the following, we present two lemmas to solve the asymmetric divergence equation \eqref{asymmetric divergence equation}.
 Throughout this section, we will consistently use the notation $G = \nb u$ and $F = \Id + G = \nb y$.